shipyardapp/Shipyard-Documentation/docs/how-tos/fleets/delete-fleet.md

 ## Steps
 1. Navigate to the project where your Fleet lives.
-2. Hover over the actions hamburger menu.
+2. Hover over the actions vertical-dot menu.
 3. Click the red **Delete** text.
 4. Confirm that you want to delete the Fleet.